brittonlaroche/realm/inventoryDemo/README.md

 #### 4.0.
 Download the realm github repository
 Begin by downlaoding the zip file or performing a check out of the [realm inventory application in this github](https://github.com/brittonlaroche/realm) The easiest method is to select the green clone button and download a zip file.
 Take the zip file and unzip it in a directory of your choice.

 The following section shows how to import the application via this GitHub and the stitch command line tool __"stitch-cli"__.
 Knowledge of how the stitch command line works is important as you can integrate stitch-cli with your CICD (continuous integration and continuous delivery) tools.
 This allows you to work in your native development enviroment, commit changes to GitHub and then deploy and test as you would normally through your CICD work flow.
-[Stitch Command Line Blog Overview](https://www.mongodb.com/blog/post/mongodb-stitch-command-line-interface)
+A good overview of the stitch command line tool is provided here: [Stitch Command Line Blog Overview](https://www.mongodb.com/blog/post/mongodb-stitch-command-line-interface)

 #### 4.1.
 Install the stitch-cli tool